 After spending ten days in Wanaka getting settled in and picking up the Specialized Sequoia I bought over email, it was time to set out on my first bikepacking trip.
-In the realm of bikepacking, this was definitely a beginner trip.
-I was staying in hotels, not camping so I didn’t need to carry a ton of gear.
-I did pick-up a Specialized Burra Burra framepack and handlebar harness.
-Combined with my Osprey Synchro 15, it was a perfect setup.
+In the realm of bikepacking, this was a “beginner” trip.
+I was staying in motels and hostels, not camping out so I didn’t need to carry a ton of gear.
+I did buy a Specialized Burra Burra framepack and handlebar harness that combined with my Osprey Synchro 15 backpack, was the perfect setup.

 The couple sitting next to me on the flight into Queenstown suggested that I do the “alternate” start along the river as it was more scenic than the usual Clyde to Alexandra section.
 It would add about 10k to the ride, but I didn’t really think about it much and just dropped off my bag and headed out.

-Pretty much as soon as I left the tavern, the trail headed uphill and I began to get a little concerned.
-I hadn’t really done any research on the terrain.
-I figured as an old railroad line, there couldn’t be too much elevation gain.
+Pretty much as soon as I left the tavern, the trail headed uphill and I began to get a bit concerned.
+I hadn’t really looked at the elevation profile of the track as I figured an old railroad line couldn’t have too much elevation gain.

 There ended up being a fairly long, but gradual climb through a series of old rail tunnels and bridges.
-It wasn’t anything crazy, but it was a bit of a grind that I didn’t expect.
-Combined with a headwind that never seemed to let up, I was getting tired, it was getting cold and the sun was going down.
+It wasn’t anything steep, but it was a bit of a grind that I didn’t expect.
+Combined with a headwind that never seemed to let up; I was getting tired, it was getting cold and the sun was going down.